Paddy Considine: Riding the Low

-2016 saw the band release their second full-length album Are Here to Help the Neighbourhood, recorded in Rockfield Studios and produced by Bassist Chris Slusarenko of Boston Spaceships and Guided By Voices.
+In 2016, the band released their second full-length album Are Here to Help the Neighbourhood, recorded in Rockfield Studios and produced by Bassist Chris Slusarenko of Boston Spaceships and Guided By Voices.
 Considine penned the words while the band wrote the music.

+In 2022, the band released their third album The Death of Gobshite Rambo.
+Cosidine told The Guardian that "Gobshite Rambo is the name Considine gave to the darker part of his own psyche, though it might just have easily described his dad, who died in 2006".

+Their music is released under Clinical Finish Records, a label co-owned by Considine and Chris Baldwin, and distributed by Genepool.

 Personal life

 Considine remains private in his personal life and once said if he ever became a celebrity, he would "disappear and go and make shoes like Daniel Day-Lewis" (a reference to Day-Lewis' sabbatical working as a shoemaker in Italy).
 In 2002, Considine married Shelley Insley, with whom he has been in a relationship since he was 18.
 They have three children.
 Considine still lives in his home town of Burton upon Trent with his family.

 Health

 In April 2011, then in his 30s, Considine revealed that he had been diagnosed with Asperger syndrome.
-Although initially reassured by the diagnosis, he continued to struggle in social situations until clinician Andrew Barton-Breck surmised he may have Irlen Syndrome.
-He was subsequently diagnosed by Helen Irlen herself in 2013 with Irlen syndrome, a condition in which the brain cannot adequately process visual stimuli.
-His condition has improved significantly since he began wearing purple Irlen filters, either as specially made contact lenses when on-set or as traditional tinted glasses.
+He also has claimed to have Irlen Syndrome, a likely pseudoscientific condition involving difficulty processing light.